 Photography for me has been a smooth and natural transition of my creativity.
 It’s something I love and am passionate about.
 I like to pride myself on professionalism and I am always respectful of people’s time and commitment.

 Michael Lynch Photography is a way for me to express and showcase my creativity.
 Wherever I go I find beauty.
-Whether it is insects, animals, humans or landscape, and architecture.
-There is a uniqueness in each and every one.
+Whether it is insects, animals, humans, landscape or architecture.
+There is uniqueness in each and every one.
 My photos can be characterized as clean and rich in color.
 I try to place emphasis on the subject matter by minimizing outside or external factors.
-I prefer to make little edits to a photo as possible and use Photoshop sparingly.
-I always have fun in my shoots and when I work with people I try to capture the true essence of their personality.
-I want the viewer to get a glimpse into the person behind the image.
+I prefer to make as little edits to a photo as possible and use Photoshop sparingly.
+I always have fun in my shoots and for portraits, I try to capture each person's personality.

 Attention to detail is the most important aspect to my work.
-It has taken me a long time and lots of practice to truly appreciate that.
+It has taken me time and practice to truly appreciate that.
 I would rather spend a long time working on the composition and details of one image, rather than trying to churn out as many images as possible.
-It’s quality over quantity.